PixelQubed/TF-Source-2/.github/CONTRIBUTING.md

+# Issue Guidelines

+For creating issues, please first ensure that the bug/issue was not already reported by searching under our issues page.
+If you're unable to find an open issue addressing the problem, open a new one.
+Be sure to include a title and clear description, as much relevant information as possible.
+Following the template for bug reports helps.

 # Pull Request Guidelines

 This section outlines the guidelines that should be imposed upon pull requests at Team Fortress Source 2.